iTwin/presentation/packages/hierarchies/README.md

 A `HierarchyNode` goes through several stages throughout its lifetime:

-1. A node starts its life as a `ParsedHierarchyNode` when it's initially parsed from ECSQL query results or returned by a [hierarchy definition](#hierarchy-definition) as a custom node.
+1. A node starts its life as a `SourceHierarchyNode` when it's initially parsed from ECSQL query results or returned by a [hierarchy definition](#hierarchy-definition) as a generic node.
 This variation has no information about its ancestors (position in the hierarchy) and may have unformatted label.
-Parsed nodes may only be custom or instances nodes.
+Source nodes may only be generic or instances nodes.

 2. A node becomes a `ProcessedHierarchyNode` as soon as it starts being processed by a [hierarchy provider](#hierarchy-provider).
 During the processing, provider assigns a formatted label, handles node hiding, grouping, sorting and other operations.
 A [hierarchy definition](#hierarchy-definition) gets a chance to step into the process as well.
 In case of grouping, new grouping nodes may be created.